AadityaTiwary1/InsurEdge/README.md

 ### Currently Monitored

 These triggers are active in the current system.
-Before any payout is initiated, conditions are verified against real-time external APIs — not just checked once but confirmed to have persisted above threshold for a minimum duration window.
+Before any payout is initiated, conditions are verified against real-time external APIs which are not just checked once but confirmed to have persisted above threshold for a minimum duration window.

 | Factor | Data Source | Trigger Condition | Why It Matters for Riders |
 |---|---|---|---|